astrale-sharp/wasm-minimal-protocol/README.md

 - [Zig](examples/hello_zig/)
 - [C](examples/hello_c/)

+If you have all the required dependencies, you may build all examples by running `cargo test`.

 ## wasi-stub

 The runtime used by typst do not allow the plugin to import any function (beside the ones used by the protocol).
 In particular, if your plugin is compiled for [WASI](https://wasi.dev/), it will not be able to be loaded by typst.